 - An interesting variant is seen in the Magic: The Gathering novel The Gathering Dark, which features religion vs magic in a dark-ages setting, with magic sort-of being equated with science.
 The difference between the two is that while a priest believes just because he/she has blind faith, a mage believes because he/she understands.
 It eventually turns out that the Corrupt Church has actually been using magic all along, the users just thought they were miracles.
 But a real mage beats a priest easily, because the mage is better at it.

-- Tales of MU has science treated in a similar way to wiccanism in our universe.
+- Tales of MU has science treated in a similar way to Wicca in our universe.
 The author has specifically stated in the FAQs that the scientific method simply doesn't work if you try and apply it to magic.
 Oftentimes this is because the magic actively refuses to be analyzed in such a way - it'll work reliably until you try and prove that it works reliably.
-Anyway, Magic exists in this world just as much as science does in theirs.
+Anyway, magic exists in this world just as much as science does in theirs.

 - The Star Wars Expanded Universe book Jedi vs. Sith: The Essential Guide to the Force presents the history of the two Force-wielding factions as a protracted conflict between two philosophies of magic use in what is otherwise an essentially technological universe.
 Whenever the Force is used to empower or manipulate objects, it is hand-waved as a magical property imposed on an otherwise fundamentally technological device.
 Interestingly enough, lightsabers are NOT inherently Force-imbued, although they do require a Force-wielder to use them to deflect laser bolts, and Force abilities are required for and, in some ineffable way, personalize the saber-construction process.